 Part of this work included ”Is Saitch Yer Daddy ?“ an Art Blog devoted to West Ham United Football Club in which Kosmo produced over 200 mixed media collages, covering every match played over a 5 season period.
 Also an “Instagram Installation” titled “The Cisco Kid vs. Donald Trump”, featuring appropriated comic strip panels as protest art.
 Fortunately this series was terminated when Trump left the White House in January 2021.

-Other works have included collage/mixed media, assemblage, appropriation and painting.
-He has co-curated Ian Dury’s only exhibition of paintings and drawings “Your More Than Fair” at The Royal College of Art, London in the summer of 2013.
-Kosmo also remains a very committed mail artist: “the postcards are where I really kicked off as an artist and they remain very important to me” he explains, ”I have always got something about to go into the mail box”.
+Kosmo also remains a very committed mail artist: “the postcards are where I really kicked off as an artist and they remain very important to me” he explains, ”I have always got something about to go out in the mail.”